00xxff/Void-Universe/en/README.md

 Our goal is not to deny or overturn a theory or doctrine, but to stand on the shoulders of these theories and doctrines to see further into the truth of the world.

-Our aim is to find a grand unified theory that integrates classical models, quantum mechanics, and relativity, without endlessly increasing dimensions like string theory.
-Therefore, we must subtract, unify all physical phenomena under one underlying framework.
-Even if we cannot verify the correctness of this underlying framework for now, as long as this framework is simpler than classical models and can unify all upper-level architectures, it is advanced and valuable.
+Our goal is to find a unified theory that unifies classical models, quantum mechanics, and relativity, without having to add dimensions infinitely like in string theory.
+Therefore, we must simplify and unify all physical phenomena onto a single underlying framework.
+Even if we cannot currently verify the correctness of this underlying framework, as long as this framework is simpler than the classical model and can unify all upper-level architectures, then this framework is advanced and valuable.

 Thus, we need to perform reverse engineering on the universe, on relativity, and on quantum mechanics.